bioinform/somaticseq/README.md

 * All the docker scripts have their corresponding singularity versions at utilities/singularities.
 They're created automatically with this [script](utilities/singularities/docker2singularity.py).
 They are not as extensively tested or optimized as the dockered ones.
 Read the pages at the dockered pipelines for descriptions and how-to's.
 Please let us know at Issues if any of them does not work.

-## For a quick description of SomaticSeq, watch this 8-minute video
+## Video tutorial

-It is slightly outdated, but the main points remain the same.
+This 8-minute video was created for SomaticSeq v1.
+The details are slightly outdated, but the main points remain the same.

   [![SomaticSeq Video](docs/SomaticSeqYoutube.png)](https://www.youtube.com/watch?v=MnJdTQWWN6w "SomaticSeq Video")